 Despite negative consumer reactions, many companies continue to rely on outbound marketing tactics that interrupt a prospect's experience and shove a product under their noses.
 For example, consider how a Youtube ad interrupts your viewing experience.

-Content marketing is a much better, less intrusive way of building brand awareness and trust.
+Content marketing, as part of an overall B2B inbound marketing plan, is a much better, less intrusive way of building brand awareness and trust.
 Instead of going out and seeking prospects, content marketing brings them to you.
 When done right, content marketing gives you an almost unfair advantage since its effects are cumulative.
 So how can you build an effective content strategy?

 Here are the 4 pillars upon which successful content marketing is built.